Tardo/OdooTerminal/README.md

 Usage
 =====

-When you visit a Odoo website and logged in, the browser action icon of the extension turn to enabled state.
+When you visit a Odoo website, the browser action icon of the extension turn to enabled state.
 This indicates that the extension is ready to use in the current page.

 Few commands aren't available on the frontend, use command 'help' to know the available commands.